 Thinkorswim vs TradeStation

-The short answer is: I prefer Thinkorswim.
-However, TradeStation does have some notable advantages over Thinkorswim.
+Thinkorswim and TradeStation are two of the best trading platforms on the market today.
+While I prefer Thinkorswim, TradeStation does have some notable advantages over Thinkorswim.
 The reason I opened a TradeStation account in the first place is because I believe TradeStation is a much more powerful platform when it comes to backtesting and automated trading.
 Backtesting is extremely important to me, and I was disappointed with what Thinkorswim had to offer.

 For example, here are the statistics provided by a backtest in Thinkorswim.
 It gives you the total profit or loss, the max profit from a single trade, and the total number of orders.
 It also gives you a list of trades that can be exported to excel.